Sylvan Beach Pier

 - When a tie exists between qualified potential winners (on smallest & longest categories) the one with the most fish caught will be the lead winner.
 When a tie exists in "the Most" category, the person with the longest overall inches of fish will be the lead winner.

-- All Scouts will be entered into a drawing for additional tournament prizes.
-Only one prize will be awarded per Scout.
-The Scout must be present at the award ceremony to accept the prize.
+- All Cub Scouts will be entered into a drawing for additional tournament prizes.
+Only one prize will be awarded per Cub Scout.
+The Cub Scout must be present at the award ceremony to accept the prize.

-- Parents/Guardians may not touch the rod & reel while it is in the water.
-Parents/guardians may only help very young Scouts, if absolutely necessary, but the Scouts should do most of the work.
-This is a boy event.
+- Parents/Guardians may not touch the rod and reel while it is in the water.
+Parents/guardians may only help very young Cub Scouts, if absolutely necessary, but the Cub Scouts should do most of the work.
+This is a youth event.

 The BSA's Commitment to Safety is ongoing and we want you to know that the safety of our youth, volunteers, staff, and employees cannot be compromised.
 The Boy Scouts of America puts the utmost importance on the safe and healthy environments for its youth membership.
 The Sam Houston Area Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.